MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/New-MgCommunicationCall.md

 ## SYNOPSIS
 Create call enables your bot to create a new outgoing peer-to-peer or group call, or join an existing meeting.
 You will need to register the calling bot and go through the list of permissions needed as mentioned below.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaCommunicationCall](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/New-MgBetaCommunicationCall?view=graph-powershell-beta)

 ## SYNTAX